AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 When working with relational databases, best practices involve normalizing data, or taking an entity and dividing it into discrete pieces that are then displayed across multiple tables.
 In order to read the data as a whole or update the entity, read and write operations must be made across many individual tables using JOIN.

-Through the use of embedded objects, XDM schemas can directly represent complex data and store it in self-contained documents with hierarchical structure.
+Through the use of embedded objects, XDM schemas can directly represent complex data and store it in self-contained documents with a hierarchical structure.
 One of the main benefits to this structure is that it allows you to query the data without having to reconstruct the entity by expensive joins to multiple denormalized tables.
+There are no hard restrictions to how many levels your schema hierarchy can be.

 ### Schemas and big data